Volunteer Engagement Statement

 On a Special Project

 Throughout the year, our agency is always busy.
-Whether it is the postal drive in the spring, school supply distribution in the fall or food baskets and toys during the holidays, there is always a chance to help which doesn’t require a regular commitment.
+Whether it is the postal drive in the spring, school supply distribution in the fall or toys during the holidays, there is always a chance to help which doesn’t require a regular commitment.
 We also need administrative help throughout the year, for projects like our community newsletter, fundraising mailings or data entry.

 Lorie’s Pampered Pups Visits Fishline